-Let us present the empirical part of the scenario and show how the described above attractor can appear in multidimensional systems demonstrating transition to chaos via cascades of period-doubling bifurcation.
+Here we show how the attractor described above can appear in multidimensional systems demonstrating transition to chaos via cascades of period-doubling bifurcations.
 Suppose that, at $\varepsilon = \varepsilon_H$, a H\'enon-like attractor appears after a cascade of period-doubling bifurcations followed by a cascade of heteroclinic band-merging bifurcations, see Fig.~\ref{ris:Fig4}.
-The schematic representation (skeleton) of this attractor is presented in Fig.~\ref{ris:Fig5}a (left panel).
-Here, as in the two-dimensional case, the unstable multiplier of the point $O$ is negative ($\gamma < -1$) and the stable ones are real.
-Depending on the signs of stable multipliers $\lambda_1$ and $\lambda_2$ homoclinic structures for H\'enon-like attractors can be of four possible types (two in orientable and two in nonorientable cases).
-Here, we consider only one of orientable cases, see the location of multipliers in the top-right insert of Fig.~\ref{ris:Fig5}a.
-Note that this attractor is a three-dimensional generalization of the classical orientable H\'enon attractor.
+Note that for one-dimensional maps the exponential convergence of these bifurcations is well-known fact \cite{lanford1982computer, campanino1981existence, eckmann1987complete}.
+For two-dimensional maps such universality is proved in Refs.~\cite{CarLyubMart05, LyubMart11}.
+As we know, for three-dimensional maps there are no rigorous results on this topic.
+However it is believed that the exponential convergence with the same universal property is also observed in this case \cite{collet1981period}.

-Let us explain the structure of its skeleton.
-In the three-dimensional case the stable invariant manifold $W^s(O)$ is two-dimensional here.
-A restricted map $F_s$ of the initial map $F$ into $W^s_{loc}(O)$ has a fixed point $\tilde O = O\cap W^s_{loc}$ which is a stable node with a pair of multipliers $\lambda_1$ and $\lambda_2$.
+A homoclinic structure for the H\'enon-like attractor is shown schematically in Fig.~\ref{ris:Fig5}a (left panel).
+Here, as in the two-dimensional case, the unstable multiplier $\gamma$ of the fixed point $O$ is negative ($\gamma < -1$) and the stable ones $\lambda_1$ and $\lambda_2$ are real.
+Depending on the signs of stable multipliers, homoclinic structures for the H\'enon-like attractor can be of four possible types (two in orientable and two in nonorientable cases).
+Here we consider only one orientable case characterizing by the following values of multipliers $\gamma < -1 < \lambda_1 < 0 < \lambda_2 < 1, |\lambda_2| < |\lambda_1|$ (see the schematic location of the multipliers at the top-right insert of Fig.~\ref{ris:Fig5}a).
+This attractor is a three-dimensional generalization of the classical orientable H\'enon attractor.